Variables & Data Types

 A while loop runs as long as its condition is True.
 Use it when you don't know the number of iterations in advance.

-# ── basic while ───────────────────────────────────────────────count = 1while count <= 5: print(f"Count: {count}") count += 1print("Done!") # ── countdown ─────────────────────────────────────────────────n = 10while n > 0: print(n, end=" ") n -= 3print(f"\nFinal n: {n}") # ── while-else ────────────────────────────────────────────────attempts = 0while attempts < 3: attempts += 1 print(f"Attempt {attempts}")else: print("All attempts used") # runs when loop ends naturally # ── search (break skips the else) ─────────────────────────────items = [4, 7, 2, 9, 1, 5]target = 9i = 0while i < len(items): if items[i] == target: print(f"Found {target} at index {i}") break i += 1else: print(f"{target} not found") # skipped because break fired
+# ── basic while ───────────────────────────────────────────────count = 1while count <= 5: print(f"Count: {count}") count += 1print("Done!") # ── countdown ─────────────────────────────────────────────────n = 10while n > 0: print(n, end=" ") n -= 3print(f"\nFinal n: {n}") # will be negative # ── while-else ────────────────────────────────────────────────attempts = 0while attempts < 3: attempts += 1 print(f"Attempt {attempts}")else: print("All attempts used — else block ran") # runs naturally # ── search with while (break skips else) ──────────────────────items = [4, 7, 2, 9, 1, 5]target = 9i = 0while i < len(items): if items[i] == target: print(f"Found {target} at index {i}") break i += 1else: print(f"{target} not found") # skipped because break fired

 break, continue & pass